-How are the contributions into a Defined Benefit Plan determined?
+How are the annual contributions limits determined in a Defined Benefit Plan?

 Calculating the annual dollar amount that can be contributed requires a mathematical calculation performed by an actuary involving the following factors:

 - Client's age - In general, the older the client then the larger the annual contribution that can be made into the plan.

 - Client's income - High income earners can generally contribute more.
 The 2022 IRS annual compensation maximum limit used to calculate the defined benefit contribution is $245,000 and in 2021 the IRS compensation maximum limit is $230,000.